treeverse/lakeFS/docs/cloud/managed-gc.md

 {: .label .label-green }

 {: .note}
 > Managed Garbage Collection is only available for [lakeFS Cloud](../cloud/).
->
-> [Garbage collection](../howto/garbage-collection-index.md) is available to run manually when using self-managed lakeFS.
+If you are using self-managed lakeFS, [Garbage collection](../howto/garbage-collection-index.md) is available to run manually.

-## The benefits of using managed GC onlakeFS cloud are:
+## The benefits of using managed GC on lakeFS cloud are:
 * Advanced Engine to detect and delete objects quickly and safely
 * Managed Solution
 * Garbage Collection SLA